 Weighing just 1.88 lbs, the 2400 Junction is a 40 liter frameless backpacking pack meant to carry much less (though the roll-top design can accommodate more if needed).
 Rather than have an internal frame like most old school and traditional backpacking bags, the Junction used two removable, countered aluminum stays for rigidity and otherwise lets the cylindrical bag fill out like a pillowcase stuffed with candy on Halloween.

-Each bag is designed after countless hours of R&D and made by hand, with Hyperlite designers working side by side with skilled craftspeople to ensure the highest quality of production possible.
+Like all UL bags by pretty much every cottage brand, each pack is designed after countless hours of R&D and made by hand, with Hyperlite designers working side by side with skilled craftspeople to ensure the highest quality of production possible.
 The benefit being not only a better end product but the ability to tweak designs and rapid prototype throughout the design process.

-As with any piece of ultralight gear, every stitch, buckle, and stress point on the Junction has been finely considered a dozen times over—and still users often cut excess straps, customize hip belts, and remove patches to save fractions of ounces.
+As with any piece of ultralight camping gear, every stitch, buckle, and stress point on the Junction has been finely considered a dozen times over—and still users often cut excess straps, customize hip belts, and remove patches to save fractions of ounces.

 Ahead of my first trip with the Junction, I leaned into the DIY mentality and challenged myself to rethink a lifetime of experience and embrace this new way of UL thinking.
 I was skeptical but encouraged, and eventually cut my base weight down to around 15 lbs for a three night, 30 mile hike.
 Buying a scale and cataloging items in a spreadsheet was hugely instrumental in the process, even if embarrassingly nerdy.
 Approaching it as a fun, personal challenge helped, too.
 Mike Clelland’s “Ultralight Backpackin’ Tips” was invaluable.